 Surface Mining.
 All, or any part of mining operations that involve the removal of overburden and mining directly from the mineral deposit, open-pit mining of naturally exposed mineral, mining by the auger method, dredging and quarrying, or surface work related to a subsurface mine.
-(See Chapter 17.29: Mineral Resource Combining Zone, etc.)
+(See Chapter 130.29: Mineral Resource (-MR) Combining Zone, Exploration, Mining, Reclamation, and Protection).

 Mixed Use Development.
 Properties on which various uses, such as office, commercial, institutional, and residential, are combined in a single building or on a single site in an integrated development project with significant functional interrelationships and a coherent physical design.
 A "single site" may include contiguous properties, and shall include separate lots created for commercial and residential components.
-(See Section 17.40.180: Mixed Use Development.)
+(See Section 130.40.180: Mixed Use Development).

 Mobile/Manufactured Home Park.
 (Use Type) Any site that is improved to accommodate two or more mobile or manufactured homes used for residential purposes, on which the underlying land is rented or leased.
-This term excludes a single-unit residential lot on which a mobile/manufactured home is placed either as a primary dwelling, secondary dwelling, or temporary mobile home in compliance with Section 17.52.050 (Temporary Mobile Home Permit).
+This term excludes a single-unit residential lot on which a mobile/manufactured home is placed either as a primary dwelling, secondary dwelling, or temporary mobile home in compliance with Section 130.52.050 (Temporary Mobile Home Permit).
 It includes sites that were converted from rental or lease to a subdivision, cooperative, or condominium complex.
-(See Section 17.40.190: Mobile/Manufactured Homes.)
+(See Section 130.40.190: Mobile/Manufactured Homes).